AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 labels.width(70);
 ```

-There is the same data with Y axis label width set to 70 pixels, which results in synced left border:
+There is the same data with the Y-axis label width set to 70 pixels, which results in synced left border:

 {sample}AGST\_Labels\_Formatting\_13{sample}